endeavouros-team/endeavouros-sway-setup/README.md

 **open weather:**

 run `~/.config/sway/scripts/openweather -s` to create setup you will need:
-1. Fee API key from: https://openweathermap.org/api
+1. Free API key from: https://openweathermap.org/api
 2. city IDs from: https://openweathermap.org/find

 Open waybar config and enable weather module by removing the commenting // there: